Bit Manipulation: A Powerful Tool for Efficient Programming

 n & mask: This keeps only the lowest bits of n and discards everything else.

-Used for finding two’s complement.
+Used for finding the two’s complement.
 Read

 Common Bit Manipulation Tricks